Automating the Correctness Assessment of AI-generated Code for Security Contexts: Motivating Example

 \section{Motivating Example}

-To generate (offensive) code from natural language (NL), AI code generators are fed with corpora containing pairs of NL intents (inputs) and code snippets (output).
+In code generation tasks, datasets play a crucial role in training and evaluating AI models.
+These datasets typically consist of pairs of inputs and outputs, where the input is a natural language (NL) description of a coding task, and the output is the code snippet that fulfills the described task.
+NL descriptions refer to human-readable explanations or specifications of what a particular piece of code is intended to achieve.
+These descriptions serve a similar purpose to code comments but are used as input for AI code generation models to produce corresponding code snippets.

 These corpora are commonly split into \textit{training data}, i.e., the data used to feed the model, \textit{validation data}, i.e., the data used to tune the model's parameters, and \textit{test data}, i.e., the data used to evaluate the model in the generation of the code starting from new NL descriptions (i.e., the NL intents in the test data are never seen by the model in the train and validation data).

 The most practical solution to assess the performance of the NMT models in the code generation is to compare, for every NL description of the test data (i.e., the input), the model's prediction with the code snippet (i.e., the output) in the test set, which is considered the \textit{ground-truth} for the evaluation.
 To this aim, state-of-the-art provides a set of metrics that estimate the similarity between the code generated by NMT models and the code snippets in the test set.
 However, output similarity metrics cannot properly assess whether two pieces of code are different but semantically equivalent, i.e., they provide the same output and/or effects although they use different operations (e.g., \texttt{jz label} and \texttt{je label} are different assembly instructions performing the same conditional jump).